Director: Tomáš Polenský

-The Instrument of War/Nástroj války, Czech Republic, estimated end of shooting June 2016
+The Instrument of War/Nástroj války, Czech Republic, estimated release end of 2018

 Stories of people for whom killing became a way to make their living

 I belong to a generation that has avoided national military service thanks to the establishment of a professional army.
 However, I keep asking myself a question why someone voluntarily sets for the hell of war and takes part in fighting that often has no sense.

 Tomáš Polenský, director

 Through increasingly topical issue of our relation to war and warfare, this film will make an endeavour to uncover and treat critically often tabooed mechanisms and methods which are used to nourish in (not only) our soldiers the so-called war reflex, i.e. the ability to fight and kill.
 Working with former elite soldiers from the SOG unit in Afghanistan and a psychologist we gradually familiarise ourselves with the psychology of an ordinary soldier and watch his thinking and behaviour change.
 The film puts this transformation into a wider historical and political context.